Begounet/scriptableobjects-oriented/README.md

 # ScriptableObjects Oriented

-Provide tools for an Unity architecture based on ScriptableObjects (SO).
+Provide tools for an Unity architecture based on ScriptableObjects (SO).<br>
+The philosophy of this plugin is based on that [conference](https://www.youtube.com/watch?v=raQ3iHhE_Kk).

 ## Create a SO Event
 A SO Event is a ScriptableObject that can raise event.<br>